0xsvenka/lynx-lang/README.md

 # The Lynx Programming Language

-It's still in the early stage of development.
-Stay tuned.
+Note: Lynx is still in the early stage of development.
+Stay tuned :)

 ## Philosophy